Jazz at Berlin Philharmonie

 Pianist Bugge Wesseltoft was a favorite.
 Wesseltoft, known as a “pioneer in the fusion of classical jazz with electronic music,” played with Henning Kraggerud, one of Scandinavia’s most distinguished string players.
 Their sound is brilliant!

-Each duet included several sets, and as you were thinking nothing could top what you just heard, the next performance was equally fantastic!
+Each duet included several sets.
+As you were thinking nothing could top what you just heard, the next performance is equally fantastic!
 Benjamin Schmid and Henning Kraggerud are master violinists.
 Their beautiful music steals your heart away.

 After their duets, all six musicians performed together completely blowing the audience away.
 They’re an unbelievable group of dedicated professionals.
 I enjoyed every minute of the concert!